Skip to Content List

 2018 OSI Community Fellow

-When Jennay Ghowrwal was a junior in college, she noticed her mom – once scholarly and determined – starting to act paranoid and erratic.
-She started suffering from delusions that Ghowrwal and her brother were plotting conspiracies against her.
-She believed the CIA was controlling her children’s brains.
-Ghowrwal couldn’t figure out what was happening to her mom, but she knew her life was falling apart.
+When Jennay Ghowrwal was a junior in college, she noticed that someone close to her – once scholarly and determined –began acting paranoid and erratic.
+The person started suffering from delusions that Ghowrwal and others were plotting conspiracies and that the CIA was controlling the brains of other loved ones.
+Ghowrwal couldn’t figure out what was happening, but she knew the person’s life was falling apart.
+Years later the behavior was explained with a diagnosis – late-onset schizophrenia.

-When her mom refused any type of treatment, Ghowrwal looked into requirements for involuntary treatment, but discovered it wasn’t an option.
-It wasn’t until her mother was a danger to herself – once threatening to burn down the house – that Ghowrwal could get her into involuntary treatment.
+Ghowrwal learned that involuntary treatment is not an option when someone refuses treatment.
+It wasn’t until her loved one was a danger– once threatening to burn down the house – that Ghowrwal could invoke involuntary treatment.

 During her masters, Ghowrwal worked as a research and development consultant for healthcare providers and nonprofits.
 She found that contact with the criminal justice system was nearly inevitable for many people struggling with mental health disorders.
-This – along with the experience with her mom’s mental health disorder – drove Ghowrwal to study criminology and criminal justice, focusing on the intersection of the criminal justice system and mental health.
+This – along with the experience trying to access mental health treatment for someone she cared about – drove Ghowrwal to study criminology and criminal justice, focusing on the intersection of the criminal justice system and mental health.

 “There’s a significant break in a patient’s care if they have a run-in with the criminal justice system.
 The idea kept settling in for me that all the things that were hurting people in the criminal justice system were making for an enormously worse situation for mental health care,” says Ghowrwal.